guestdaniel/apcmodels/README.md

 ├── test_acceptance          # Acceptance tests
 ├── test_unit                # Unit tests
 ├── test_replication         # Replications from literature
-├── LICENSE                  # License file for the code contained in this repository ├── README.md                # This README file
+├── LICENSE                  # Attributions for source code adapted from other authors (in apcmodels/external) ├── LICENSE                  # License file for the code contained in this repository (excluding code in apcmodels/external) ├── README.md                # This README file
 └── setup.py                 # Setup/install file
 ```